atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 i V 1
 \
 ; 12f
-Coxcomb, Sir!” answerecl Der --
+Coxcomb, Sir!" answerecl Der --
 ^ *
 mot, repeating, the word, and rising ** pray do you mean me, or this other Gentleman?
 I am no more a coxcomb ** than your own Self, my dear; and
 9
-“the man' who dares to call me cox“ “shall repent of it; nor am I a “monkey, neither, I can tell you that " now.” ' I
+“the man' who dares to call me cox“ “shall repent of it; nor am I a “monkey, neither, I can tell you that " now." ' I
 I
-” O Sir, ” answered Mr. Selby, ** you may place which of the words you “■ like best to your own account, and leave the other for your companion.”
+" O Sir, " answered Mr. Selby, ** you may place which of the words you “■ like best to your own account, and leave the other for your companion."
 “For me.
-Sir ?”
+Sir ?"
 Said Smith — “Wshat:
 * 4
 “do you mean by affronting me.
 Sir? or this Gentleman, Sir ^ I don’t bet

 \
-“lieve that you ever Saw us before.”
+“lieve that you ever Saw us before."
 5
 G 4 “And
 *